Common Jasmine Orange: Critical reception

 Apin of MTVChinese.com awarded the album four stars out of five, saying that the whole album is far more pleasant to listen to than its predecessor, Yeh Hui-Mei.
 About Common Jasmine Orange in its entirety, he stated: "It’s not good or bad, I just feel that every song in this album is relatively low-key and not deliberately eye-catching."
+Sputnikmusic gave the album a strongly positive review that portrayed Common Jasmin Orange as a complex, emotionally expressive, stylistically varied Jay Chou album that flows more cohesively than Yeh Hui Mei.
+The reviewer praised Chou as a mysterious, intellectually compelling artist who blends Western and Asian influences while avoiding shallow pop conventions.
 Phoenix News's Zhang Yi commented: "Common Jasmine Orange is Jay Chou's album with the most abundant musical levels so far.
 Almost every song has been arranged with great effort, and even the slow songs have many levels!"

 In 2020, to celebrate Chou's 20th anniversary in the industry, NetEase conducted a ranking of Chou's best albums, with Common Jasmine Orange being placed fourth on the list.
 Tencent Music's Wave Review Panel ranked Yeh Hui-Mei 3rd place in their list of the "200 Best Chinese Albums of 2001–2020", appreciating the record for showing the beauty of oriental music to the world with full imagination.